 What is Prehab?

 While we have all heard of rehab, short for rehabilitation, prehab is a newer and more enigmatic term that is floating around in the fitness realm.
 Prehab simply refers to working on any minor issues to prevent them from becoming bigger.
-The idea is to avoid pain, dysfunction and injuries, which all require rehab (rehabilitation).
+The idea is to avoid pain, dysfunction, injuries and rehab, by staying in balance.
 Prehab is also sometimes referred to as corrective exercise.

 Why Should I Do Prehab?